 The so-called ‘diabetic food’ is recently one of the most common myths.
 This label is mainly put on sweet foods where sweeteners are used instead of sugar, thereby attempting to reduce the number of carbs.

 ‘Diabetic food’ may seem like a harmless marketing term.
 Still, leading authorities on the matter suggest avoiding such products with synthetic sugars as they may cause more harm than regular sugar.

 Myth 4: People with diabetes cannot do sports or drive.

 The idea that people affected by Diabetes are dangerous drivers is entirely false.
 A few people associate the increased risk with the possible occurrence of hypoglycaemia which is (even if not commonly known) absolutely preventable.

 Statistics show that diabetic people are just as safe compared to non-diabetic drivers, with accidents attributable to hypoglycaemia episodes affecting less than 0.2% of drivers with insulin treatments.

 On the matter of sports, the impression is often that diabetics are unwell and unable to live a normal life, let alone play sports.
-On the contrary, people affected by Diabetes are very much encouraged to take part in exercise as part of a healthy lifestyle.
+On the contrary, people affected by Diabetes are very much encouraged to exercise as part of a healthy lifestyle.